Wakashima Gonshirō: Retirement from sumo

-Following a bicycle accident in 1905, he contracted a head injury and declared himself kyūjō for the whole 1906 year.
-In 1907, his condition was worsening to the point that his brain would not support a bout against another yokozuna and Wakashima chose to retire.
+Following a bicycle accident in 1905, he contracted a head injury and declared himself kyūjō for the whole of 1906.
+In 1907, his condition worsened to the point that his brain would not support a bout against another yokozuna and Wakashima chose to retire.

 After his retirement, he once became a chairman of the Osaka Sumo Association, but soon after, he chose to run a theatrical troupe and became an entertainer.
-However, management was left roughly to others, and by the beginning of the Taishō era (1912-1926), he had reached a dead end in his touring activities.
+However, management was left roughly to others, and by the beginning of the Taishō era (1912-1926), he had reached the end of his touring activities.
 In 1925, he was elected as a town councilor of Yonago, Tottori Prefecture.

 On his way to the Sumo Association in Tokyo, he suffered a cerebral hemorrhage in Kobe and died on October 23, 1943.

 Fighting style

 Although he was not able to beat Tokyo yokozuna Hitachiyama, he had gained enough strength to be able to compete with Ōzutsu and Umegatani on equal footing and is considered a leading figure in the revival of Osaka-sumo.
 His flashy ring style, which included powerful pulling throws, and the sharpness of his strong thrusts, made him a threat even to Tokyo-sumo top wrestlers.